xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-three.md

 ## The Do Nothing Approach

 Service assurance can be a complex undertaking.
 One option is to do nothing: build a solid network with plenty of redundancy and lots of extra capacity, monitor for network performance and faults (“Network Assurance”) and have faith that the architecture can deliver the needed SLAs.
-This is a simple, inexpensive approach that can deliver a lot of value in a well-designed network.
+This is a simple approach that can deliver value in a well-designed network.
 Because IP networks in general and services in particular don't come with any built-in mechanisms for assurance, many operators start here by necessity.
 But this “best-effort” approach to service assurance has several weaknesses:

 - If an SP can’t measure the latency or jitter of a service, they can’t sell more expensive low-latency or jitter-bound services.
 For lack of assurance, money is left on the table.

 - The end customer knows more about the quality of their service and can detect impairments long before the SP is even aware of a problem.

 - Troubleshooting a faulty service requires a lot of legwork on the part of smart (i.e. expensive) network engineers.
 When the number of services is small and commands a high price, that isn’t a big problem.
 But as Cloud and Video push bandwidth demand ever higher, that approach to services won’t scale.

+- The cost of over-engineering excess capacity may exceed the cost of a good service assurance solution.

 ## The Do Everything Approach